The Bessel function expression of characteristic function: Main results

 It follows the formula (see Gradshteyn and Ryzhik (2007, p.678))

 with $\nu=\frac{n-2}{2}, x=r, b= ||{\bf t}||, a=\sqrt{s}$, we get

 where $K$ is the modified Bessel function of the second kind.
 It is easy to verify that

-Substituting (4.6) and (4.7) into (4.5) and note that $K_{\nu}=K_{-\nu}$, we find that
+Substituting (3.9) and (3.10) into (3.8) and note that $K_{\nu}=K_{-\nu}$, we find that

-which has been found by Joarder and Ali (1996).
-Song et al. (2014) got the same result by using the fact that the multivariate/generalized $t$ distributions can be expressed as a normal variance-mean mixture.
-In particular, when $m=1,s=1$, by using one get the characteristic function of multivariate Cauchy:
+which has been found by Joarder and Ali (1996), Joarder and Alam (1995) obtained the characteristic function of the elliptic $t$-distribution using the conditional expectation technique, Song et al. (2014) got the same result by using the fact that the multivariate/generalized $t$ distributions can be expressed as a normal variance-mean mixture.
+For the special case of $n=1, m=s$, see Gaunt (2021).
+In particular, when $m=1,s=1$, by using one gets the characteristic function of multivariate Cauchy given by